GabrielAlmeidaFlores/AWS-Certified-Associate/Monitoring and Logging/README.md

 Instead of sending trace data directly to X-Ray, each client SDK sends JSON segment documents to a daemon process listening for UDP traffic.
 The X-Ray daemon buffers segments in a queue and uploads them to X-Ray in batches.
 The daemon is available for Linux, Windows, and macOS, and is included on AWS Elastic Beanstalk and AWS Lambda platforms.

 X-Ray uses trace data from the AWS resources that power your cloud applications to generate a detailed trace map.
 The trace map shows the client, your front-end service, and backend services that your front-end service calls to process requests and persist data.
 Use the trace map to identify bottlenecks, latency spikes, and other issues to solve to improve the performance of your applications.

+## VPC Flow Logs

+VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
+Flow log data can be published to the following locations: Amazon CloudWatch Logs, Amazon S3, or Amazon Data Firehose.
+After you create a flow log, you can retrieve and view the flow log records in the log group, bucket, or delivery stream that you configured.

+Flow log data is collected outside of the path of your network traffic, and therefore does not affect network throughput or latency.
+You can create or delete flow logs without any risk of impact to network performance.

+VPC Flow Logs Key Concepts:

+- **Purpose**: Capture metadata only (not packet contents) for network traffic in a VPC.

+- **Attachment Levels**:

+  - **VPC level**: Logs all ENIs in the VPC.

+  - **Subnet level**: Logs all ENIs in the subnet.

+  - **ENI level**: Logs traffic specific to an individual ENI.

+- **Traffic Types**: Can log ACCEPTED, REJECTED, or ALL traffic.

+- **Log Destinations**:

+  - **Amazon S3**: Long-term storage.

+  - **CloudWatch Logs**: Real-time monitoring and alerting.

+  - **Amazon Athena**: Interactive querying of logs.

+- **Limitations**:

+  - Logs are not real-time (processing delay).

+  - Certain traffic is excluded by default (e.g., AWS DNS queries, traffic to/from the instance metadata service).

+- **Use Cases**: Troubleshooting, compliance, network traffic analysis, and security auditing.